jgoldford/aerobot/README.md

 training_data["labels"] # dataframe with metadata/phenotypes for each genome
 ```

-I also wrote a simple function to process the training data into numpy arrays for ML work:
+ Process the training data into numpy arrays for ML work:

 ```python
 from aerobot.utls import process_data
 cleaned_data = process_data(training_data["features"], training_data["labels"]["physiology"], validation_data["features"], validation_data["labels"]["physiology"])
 ```

-this function just makes sure all the feature columns overlap and match for both training and validation sets
+This function just makes sure all the feature columns overlap and match for both training and validation sets.

-## Model training and validation
+### Model training and validation
-I wrote a simple class instance to handle data normalization and classification pipelines.
-We can also save and load pretrained models for downstream applications.
+We wrote a simple class instance to handle data normalization and classification pipelines.
+You can also save and load pretrained models for downstream applications.
 Below is the code you would use to train a logistic classifier model, and evaluate on the test set.

 ```python
 from aerobot.models import LogisticClassifier